fullstackers/bus.io/README.md

 **[redis](https://github.com/antirez/redis "redis")**.
 Providing a message bus that all app instances communicate on.

-Bus.io makes your app instances all work together by providing a way for all of them to *produce*, *handle*, and *distrubute* messages.
+Bus.io enables your app instances to all work together by providing a way for all of them to *produce*, *handle*, and *distrubute* messages.
 Your app istances become both a producer and a consumer on the backbone of redis.
 Bus.io abstracts the **socket** away by introducing actors.
 Actors are the people, services or